Article Categories

 TimeSpan.Add() Method in C#

-The TimeSpan.Add() method in C# is used to return a new TimeSpan object whose value is the sum of the specified TimeSpan object and this instance.
+The TimeSpan.Add() method in C# returns a new TimeSpan object whose value is the sum of the specified TimeSpan object and the current instance.
+This method is useful for adding time intervals together, such as combining durations or calculating elapsed time periods.

 Syntax